ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-X2 CPU.
 This needs to be enabled only for revision r2p0 of the CPU, it is fixed in r2p1.

+-  ``ERRATA_X2_2371105``: This applies errata 2371105 workaround to
+   Cortex-X2 CPU.
+This needs to be enabled for revisions r0p0, r1p0 and r2p0
+   of the CPU and is fixed in r2p1.

 For Cortex-A510, the following errata build flags are defined :

 -  ``ERRATA_A510_1922240``: This applies errata 1922240 workaround to